mlcohan/4.CodeQuizMC/README.md

 ## About

--This application is a cod Quiz.
+-This application is a code Quiz.
 When a user accesses this page there is a START  button for them to press to start the quiz (Screenshot 1)

 -Once the button is pressed, a timer is started and user if prompted with a coding question  (Screenshot 2)